reselbob/SimpleTemporalActorModel/README.md

 # Understanding a Temporal workflow as an implementation of the Actor Model

-The project demonstrates how key features of the Actor Model map onto Temporal workflows.
+The project demonstrates how key features of the Actor Model map onto Temporal Workflows.

 |NOTE|
 |----|